 The DIY approach to putting together a touring bike involves a bit of mechanical know-how, some tools, a lot of patience, and a willingness to get your hands dirty.

 If you have all of these things, or are happy to acquire them, then building your own bike is an entirely feasible goal if you are mechanically inclined, and a very satisfying thing to do.

-I’ve done it several times over the years, for myself and for others.
+I’ve built many bikes over the years for myself and for others.
 In doing so, you’ll get to know your bike intimately; useful indeed when carrying out routine maintenance or roadside repairs.

 For beginner learning resources, I would suggest a combination of local bike shops’ maintenance courses together with Youtube, Park Tool & Sheldon Brown’s websites, plus trial and error – however you learn best.
 Bicycles are really pretty simple.

 If you’re completely tool-less, you’ll need to budget for tools & supplies (both workshop tools and the portable ones you’ll want to take with you).
 This may negate what you will save by doing it yourself, but a good set of tools should last a lifetime.

 Allow several days to accomplish the build, swap parts, and fettle.
 Multiply the time required extensively if it’s the first time you’ve done this.
 Even a professional builder would still need at least one full day to assemble an expedition bike, test ride it, tweak it, and get everything just right.

 Pro Tips For Budding Expedition Bike Builders